 Simulate and test.
 You should now have an animation and screen transitions!

-Now that we have an application with screen transitions and animations we should test it out on the RT 1060.
+Now that we have an application with screen transitions and animations we can test it out on the RT1060.
 To do this we need to create an export configuration.
 Press the Export Configurations icon in the toolbar.

-Now that we have a new configuration we can setup how the application and its assets will be exported for the 1060.
-Select the following options, notice how the metrics update based on what you change.
+Now that we have a new configuration we can set up how the application and its assets will be exported for the RT1060.
+Select the following options and notice how the metrics update based on what you change: